-Learning Objective : Identify the patient advocacy role in the drug development process; Discuss examples of successful collaborations between patient advocacy groups and medical affairs organizations across the industry; Gain insights on ways to grow trust and mutual understanding needed to accomplish successful collaborative efforts between empowered patients.
+Learning Objective : Identify the patient advocacy role in the drug development process; Discuss examples of successful collaborations between patient advocacy groups and medical affairs organizations across the industry; Evaluate ways to foster trust and mutual understanding needed to accomplish successful collaborative efforts between empowered patients.

 J. Lynn Bass, PharmD